cyberark/conjur/docs/tutorials/integrations/nginx.md

 control your identity and can learn your secrets without you finding out.
 This is called a **man in the middle attack**.

+*Note: you can use access logs or Conjur Enterprise's audit records to discover unexplained accesses after the fact, but to maintain proactive security there is no substitute for TLS.*

-Even if I'm not able to impersonate the Conjur server, I could still learn your secrets by joining your network and listening for traffic coming and going from the Conjur server.
+Even if I'm not able to impersonate the Conjur server, I could still learn secrets by joining your network and listening for traffic coming and going from the Conjur server.
 This is called **passive surveillance**.